usds/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-1/In-Class Materials/2_Module 1 Facilitator Guide.md

 22. Activity: What would you ask the technical or security team?
 23. Discussion: Cybersecurity expectations

-### Additional Resources
+### Additional resources
-   - Links to Relevant Documents
+   - Links to relevant documents
-   - Contact Information
+   - Contact information

-## Overview and Objectives
+## Overview and objectives

-   ### Module Summary
+   ### Module summary

    In this module, we will describe digital services in the 21st century, including what they are, who provides them, how they are delivered, and why they are important.

-   ### Learning Objectives
+   ### Learning objectives

 By the end of this module, participants will be able to:
 * Define digital services
 * Identify key players in the digital services ecosystem
 * Identify strategies to help you identify user needs
-* Describe contemporary practices used to develop digital services.
+* Describe contemporary practices used to develop digital services

-### Connection to Overall DITAP Program
+### Connection to overall DITAP program

 This topic introduces the foundational concepts of digital services within the federal landscape.
 Learners will recognize key characteristics of digital services, explore common examples in government, and build a basic understanding of the underlying systems and architecture that support their delivery.

-## Materials and Preparation
+## Materials and preparation

-### Required Materials:
+### Required materials:

 - [ ] Module 1 Slide deck
 - [ ] Participant guide or activity instructions (PDF or printout)